alvinng4/Gravity-Simulator/README.md

 # N-body-gravity-simulator
 Welcome to my Python project: N-body gravity simulator.
-This project is currently in development.
+This project is currently under development.
 More functions are going to be implemented in the future.

 ## Progress
 * Fixed step-size Euler, Euler-Cromer, RK2, RK4 and leapfrog methods for N-body are implemented.